cmatthews20/ferry-reservation-app/README.md

 ## How to run

-To run the application, 2 terminals will be needed; one for the backend, and one for the frontend.
+To run the application, two terminal instances will be needed; one for the backend, and one for the frontend.

 ### Backend